polkadot-developers/knowledgebase/current/runtime/storage.md

 {
   // all checks and throwing code go here

-  // all storage writes go here; no throwing code below this line
+  // ** no throwing code below this line **

-  // all event emissions go here
+  // all event emissions & storage writes go here
 }
 ```